begoodorbelucky/TormentasDeNovembro/README.md

 * [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)

   - Episode Five Image: [Vapor Príncipe de Asturias en Pruebas de Mar](https://commons.wikimedia.org/wiki/File:Vapor_Pr%C3%ADncipe_de_Asturias_en_pruebas_de_mar.JPG) (Public Domain - Photographer is unknown)

+### Acknowledgements

+* I would like to thank Gabriel Breslau and Douglas Martins for their permission to use their podcast as my project, their guidance on all things nautical, and their unwavering support.